-This article will tell you how to connect a passive subwoofer to a receiver by using speaker wire connectors and an external amplifier.
+Passive subwoofers require an external power source and there are many ways to get them running.
+For one, you can choose to connect a passive subwoofer to a receiver.
+This article will tell you how to connect a passive subwoofer to a receiver through the use of speaker wire connectors and an external amplifier.

 Passive subs are built without their own built-in amplifiers, so they function much like old loudspeaker units.
 If you have a passive subwoofer, you need to connect it to an external amplifier to power it.